logologo

 In brief, it's a legal entity that holds ownership of your assets during your lifetime and facilitates their transfer to your beneficiaries upon death.
 Unlike a will, a trust bypasses the probate process, which can be time-consuming and costly.

-The Importance of Funding:
+The Importance of Funding a Florida Living Trust

 Funding your revocable living trust is a crucial step in the estate planning process.
 If you fail to transfer your assets into the trust, those assets may still be subject to probate upon your death, which can be time-consuming and costly.
 Additionally, without a properly funded trust, your loved ones may face delays and complications in accessing and managing your assets after you're gone.